saifalfalah/react-handbook/content/webpack/index.md

 There are lots of similarities in what those and Webpack can do, but the main difference is that those are known as **task runners**, while webpack was born as a module bundler.

-It's a more focused tool: you specify an entry point to your app (it could even be an HTML file with script tags) and webpack analyzes the files and bundles in a single JavaScript output file all you need to run the app.
+It's a more focused tool: you specify an entry point to your app (it could even be an HTML file with script tags) and webpack analyzes the files and bundles all you need to run the app in a single JavaScript output file.

 ## Installing webpack